sharpalani/Course3-Project/CodeBook.md

 Using the downloaded project data as described in the project data files, the following steps were taken to create the data sets:

-    1) Download project data file and save to local R workspace
+    1) Download raw project data file and save to local R workspace

     2) Read test and training files that contain data collected from activities performed by subjects